 Memorial: Arundel (Fitzalan Chapel), brass

-Isaac Irwin (1915-2007) studied in his native city of Glasgow and later moved to Southampton.
+Isaac Irwin (1915-2007) studied in his native city of Glasgow and later moved to Southampton, the area in which most of his work is to be found.
 Known as a glass engraver, he also designed stained glass.

 Glass: Horsham, – Holy Trinity